Digital & Tech Glossary

 Edge Computing

-Processing data closer to users at the network edge rather than centralized servers.
+Processing data closer to users at network edge points rather than centralized servers to reduce latency and improve real-time performance.

 Edge Functions

-Serverless code execution at network edge locations for ultra-low latency processing closer to users worldwide.
+Serverless code execution at network edge locations for ultra-low latency processing closer to users, enabling faster web experiences and real-time apps.

 Edge-Side Includes